2010 Bratislava shooting: Victims

 Of the fifteen people taken to the hospitals, eight required longer hospitalization, with three people in a serious condition.
 According to the spokeswoman for Bratislava's University Hospital, Rút Geržová, "two, including a 33-year-old Czech man, [are] in a very serious condition."
 The aforementioned 33-year-old Czech had to be put into a coma; also in critical condition was 19-year-old Andrej, who was shot into the chest and collar bone.
 He had to be resuscitated twice and the doctors had to take part of his lung.
 35-year-old police officer Karol Vrchovský suffered a minor face injury.
 70-year-old Nadežda was shot into her leg on the street when returning home from buying groceries; she had been waiting for paramedics in the local pharmacy.
 A woman named Veronika was shot into her right shoulder and forearm.
 A three-year-old child suffered a minor ear injury when hit inside a car passing by the crime scene (after the attack the child's father was unsure if it was a hit or just a cut from broken glass).
 79-year-old Vincent Fratrič had to be hospitalized because of temporarily going deaf from having a rifle fired by his ear.
-Among the injured is also the son of a known Slovak scientist, Igor Kapišinský; 19-year-old Dominik Kapišinský was hit by four bullets into the stomach while standing on his balcony on 11th floor of a nearby building.
+Among the injured is also the son of a known Slovak scientist, Igor Kapišinský; 19-year-old Dominik Kapišinský was hit by four bullets in the stomach while standing on his balcony on 11th floor of a nearby building.